DreamWeaver1111/100-days-of-code/r1-log.md

 Working with a Udemy tutorial for HTML5 and CSS3.
 Currently reviewing float properties, position, media queries, z-index, and ::before and ::after examples.
 Worked on FCC technical documentation project.

 ### R1D2
+put a chat bot together with JS and Node.JS today. time to learn JS.